 You can establish yourself as a leader in your industry

-By creating online courses that help your customers to solve a problem, learn something new, or gain valuable skills, you’ll be able to build your authority and establish yourself as a leader in your industry.
+By creating online courses that assist your customers in solving a problem, learn something new, or gain valuable skills, you’ll be able to build your authority and establish yourself as a leader in your industry.
 As word spreads of your amazing online courses, you’ll start to see more site traffic and of course sell more of your product, but you can also use this to increase awareness of your brand and other products you offer.

 There’s the potential of a high profit margin

-One of the biggest advantages of selling digital products like online courses over physical products is the potential for a higher profit margin.
+One of the biggest advantages of selling intangible products like online courses over physical products is the potential for a higher profit margin.

 However, with intangible goods, although you’ll need to spend time on making them, you won’t need to spend money on physical materials.
 What’s more, once you’ve created your online course, you can sell it over and over again—you don’t need to create a new one for every customer.
 In addition, it costs nothing to store digital products…whether you create one online course or 500 different online courses, there’s no difference!